Mixture Model Auto-Encoders: Deep Clustering through Dictionary Learning: Mixture Model Auto-Encoders

 \subsection{Training and Initialization}

-\textbf{Training} As a standard deep learning framework, MixMate is trained by alternating between a \emph{forward pass} and a \emph{backward pass} over several epochs.
-The \emph{forward pass} involves passing $\bd y$ through MixMate to compute $p(z|\bd y)$ and $L(\theta)$, corresponding to the E-Step.
-The \emph{backward pass} updates the parameters to $\tilde{\theta}^{\text{new}}$ via \textit{backpropagation} through the entire architecture, corresponding to the M-step.
-After training, the forward pass is used to infer cluster assignments for each $\bd y$.
+\textbf{Training} As a typical deep learning framework, MixMate alternates between a \emph{forward pass} and a \emph{backward pass} over several epochs.
+Each step involves a mini-batch $\mathcal{B} \subseteq \mathcal{Y}$ of data points.
+The \emph{forward pass} passes each $\bd y_i \in \mathcal{B}$ through MixMate to compute $p(z_i|\bd y_i)$ and $L_i(\theta)$, corresponding to the E-Step.
+The \emph{backward pass} updates the parameters to $\tilde{\theta}^{\text{new}}$ via \textit{backpropagation} of the mini-batch loss $\frac{1}{|\mathcal{B}|} \sum_{i} L_i(\theta)$ through the architecture, corresponding to the M-Step.
+After training, a forward pass infers the assigned cluster for each data point.

 \textbf{Initialization} Prior works have dedicated substantial efforts to network initialization to ensure strong clustering performance.
 The majority of these require \emph{pre-training} for the sub-components of the architecture~\cite{xie2016unsupervised, yang2017towards, chazan2019deep, opochinsky2020k}.
 Although effective, pre-training complicates the application of clustering algorithms, since it requires a non-trivial amount of 1) computation time and 2) effort in tuning the hyperparameters.